 Call a personal injury lawyer for a free consultation.

 No one is eager to sue following a car accident, even if the crash was the other motorist’s fault.
 Yet, sometimes circumstances, as well as losses, provide no alternatives.
-Working with a car accident lawyer costs you nothing upfront.
+Working with our New York City personal injury lawyers costs you nothing upfront.
 The initial consultation is free and without obligation.

 If you agree to have Douglas and London represent your case, we cover all the costs of litigation, investigate your claim, and build a case that is more likely to garner the maximum settlement value.
 If settlement talks fall flat, we have the resources and expertise to take your case to trial.
 Should we recover compensation for you, a standard legal fee (about a third of the recovery) will apply.
 If the case does not succeed, you owe us nothing for our advocacy.